Sakorona/SDVMods/FerngillDynamicRainAndWind/FerngillCustomWeathers/README.md

 ﻿# Ferngill Custom Weathers

-This mod adds fogs and blizzards to Stardew Valley
+This mod adds fogs and blizzards to Stardew Valley.
+It also creates alternate rainfalls.

-# Requirements:
-SMAPI 3.8+
-SDV 1.5+

 # Notes:
 - Remaining custom weathers to be implemented later.

 # CHANGELOG
+2.1
+ - Updated for SMAPI 4.0/SDV 1.6

 2.0.0-beta.4
  - fixes inadvertnet bug about fog on festival days
  - decrease chance of blinding fog by 5%